supabase/supavisor/docs/configuration/tenants.md

 `enforce_ssl` - enforce an SSL connection on client connections

-`require_user` - require at least one `user` is created for a tenant
+`require_user` - require client connection credentials to match `user` credentials in the metadata database

 `auth_query` - the query to use when matching credential agains a client connection

 `default_pool_size` - the default size of the database pool

-`sni_hostname` - the hostname expected on an SSL client connection
+`sni_hostname` - can be used to match a connection to a specific `tenant` record

 `default_max_clients` - the default limit of client connections